 If you do ever get a chance to visit East Sussex, I hope you will try to stay at the Mermaid Inn.
 Or at least have a meal at their AA Double Rosette Restaurant.
 Being at the inn is truly an experience that you won’t be able to find anywhere else.
 And let Judith know that I sent you!

 More to come on Rye later, but as promised, here is the link to the Mermaid Inn if you’d like to book a reservation, and a few other links about the inn, and the area.

-*If you are heading to the UK this year (2016), I have some great news!
-Just for being one of my readers, the Royal Oak Foundation is offering you a DISCOUNT CODE FOR 20% off MEMBERSHIPS!
+*If you are heading to the UK, I have some great news!
+Just for being one of my readers, the Royal Oak Foundation is offering 10% off MEMBERSHIPS!

 The Royal Oak Foundation has also launched a new blog, Anglofiles, which you can find on the link below.
 Please show them your support (even if you’re not heading over to the UK), by following them on social media, which you’ll find on their website.
 Thank you for helping to support an organization I truly believe in!